Psychophysiology Laboratory for Affective Neuroscience

 Research in the laboratory broadly spans affective neuroscience, with a specific focus on the interface of emotion and pain processing.
 The laboratory uses various psychophysiological assessment techniques (e.g., electromyography, skin conductance, electrocardiography, electroencephalography) to assess pain, nociceptive responding, and other potentially related reactions (e.g., startle response).
 This research aims to identify mechanisms that contribute to and/or maintain chronic pain conditions and develop non-invasive methods for assessing individuals at risk of developing chronic pain.

-Check out Dr. Rhudy’s recent TEDx Talk
+Check out Dr. Rhudy’s TEDx Talk

 NEWS & AWARDS